Probing quark-lepton correlation in GUTs with high-precision neutrino measurements: INTRODUCTION

 Grand Unified Theories (GUTs) do not just unify three gauge interactions of the Standard Model (SM), but also unify Yukawa interactions of quarks and leptons.
-Of particular interests are the $SO(10)$ GUTs~\cite{Fritzsch:1974nn} where all SM matter fields are arranged in $16$-plets of $SO(10)$ and, as a consequence, all fermion masses and mixing are correlated \cite{Chanowitz:1977ye,Ramond:1979py,Harvey:1981hk}.
-While proton decays provides a smoking gun signature of GUTs \cite{Weinberg:1979sa,Wilczek:1979hc,Weinberg:1980bf,Weinberg:1981wj,Sakai:1981pk,Dimopoulos:1981dw,Ellis:1981tv}, the quark-lepton correlation of masses and mixing might verify the unification in the Yukawa sector.
-Furthermore, as right-handed neutrinos (RHNs) are embedded into $16$-plets, their mass spectrum and Yukawa couplings are predicted by the quark-lepton correlation, and successful leptogenesis become testable in the seesaw framework.
+Of particular interest are the $SO(10)$ GUTs~\cite{Fritzsch:1974nn} where all SM matter fields are arranged in $16$-plets of $SO(10)$ and, as a consequence, all fermion masses and mixing are correlated \cite{Chanowitz:1977ye,Ramond:1979py,Harvey:1981hk}.
+While the proton decay provides a smoking gun signature of GUTs \cite{Weinberg:1979sa,Wilczek:1979hc,Weinberg:1980bf,Weinberg:1981wj,Sakai:1981pk,Dimopoulos:1981dw,Ellis:1981tv}, the quark-lepton correlation of masses and mixing might verify the unification of matters via the Yukawa sector.
+Furthermore, as right-handed neutrinos (RHNs) are embedded into $16$-plets, their mass spectrum and Yukawa couplings are predicted by the quark-lepton correlation, and successful leptogenesis becomes testable in the seesaw framework.

 The historical intertwining between neutrino measurements and GUTs dates back to the early 1980's, when the first generation experiments represented by IMB and KamiokaNDE were operated (see in review \cite{Langacker:1980js}).
-Current best limits on proton decay is set by the second generation singularly comprised of Super-Kamiokande \cite{Abe:2014mwa, Miura:2016krn}.
+Current best limits on proton decay are set by the second generation singularly comprised of Super-Kamiokande \cite{Abe:2014mwa, Miura:2016krn}.
 The latter is most famous for its observation of atmospheric neutrino oscillation in 1998 \cite{Super-Kamiokande:1998kpq}.

 JUNO \cite{An:2015jdp}, Hyper-K \cite{Acciarri:2015uup} and DUNE \cite{Abe:2018uyc} are three main large-scale neutrino oscillation measurements in this stage.
-They will continue on proton decay measurements to test GUTs by pushing the sensitivities of one order of magnitude.
-In the meantime, the most important goals are the determination of the neutrino mass hierarchy (normal $m_1 < m_2 < m_3$ or inverted $m_3 < m_1 < m_2$) and measurement of the Dirac-type CP-violating phase $\delta$.
-The octant of $\theta_{23}$ (1st octant $0<\theta_{23}<45^\circ$) and (2nd octant $45^\circ<\theta_{23}<90^\circ$) will be confirmed and measurements of other oscillation parameters with precision up to sub-percent level will be performed.
+They will continue on proton decay measurements to test GUTs and push sensitivities by one order of magnitude.
+In the meantime, the most important goals are the determination of the neutrino mass ordering (normal $m_1 < m_2 < m_3$ or inverted $m_3 < m_1 < m_2$) and measurement of the Dirac-type CP-violating phase $\delta$.
+The octant of $\theta_{23}$ (1st octant $0<\theta_{23}<45^\circ$) and (2nd octant $45^\circ<\theta_{23}<90^\circ$) will be confirmed and measurements of other oscillation parameters with precision up to sub-percent level will be carried out.